 A grantee may develop a "suggested contribution" amount that can be posted prominently in the program service area.
 Each post should identify the client service and the suggested amount to be donated for each service or program.
-Nutrition projects please refer to the VCAAA Senior Nutrition Program Handbook (incorporated into this manual).
+Senior Nutrition Program grantees should refer to Senior Nutrition Guidelines in Section 5 of this document.